-As vaccinations for COVID-19 roll out around the country, we are learning more about the frequency and types of effects that people may experience after receiving it.
-A recent report found that individuals with dermal fillers may potentially experience an adverse response to the COVID-19 vaccine, but these side effects appear to be mild and not very common.
+As vaccinations and boosters for COVID-19 roll out around the country, we are learning more about the frequency and types of effects that people may experience after receiving it.
+An earlier report found that individuals with dermal fillers may potentially experience an adverse response to the COVID-19 vaccine, but these side effects appear to be mild and not very common.
 According to Dr. Young McMahan of U.S. Dermatology Partners in Waco, Texas, “For more than a year, we have been inundated with information about COVID, and it can sound a little scary.
 Currently, people are discussing the responses to the vaccine experienced by a few dermal filler patients.
 It’s important for the public to be aware of potential risks associated with the disease and the new vaccinations, but the side effects reported so far have been mild and don’t seem to affect all those with dermal fillers.
 The professionals who know most about the vaccine and potential side effects are encouraging people to learn about risk factors, talk to their physicians and dermatologists, and get in touch with medical professionals as soon as they notice any possible signs of concern.”
-Learn more from Dr. McMahan about the current reports around the COVID vaccine and how those with facial fillers have been impacted in this blog.
+Learn more from Dr. McMahan about the current reports around the COVID-19 vaccine and how those with facial fillers have been impacted in this blog.

 Why Might Facial Fillers be Affected by the COVID Vaccine?